aparna0522/SQL-and-NoSQL-Database-from-Scratch-APV-Database/README.md

 ## NoSQL Commands

 #### Insert Bulk CSV
-- Load all the data from the CSVs to the table:
+- Load all the data from the JSONs to the table:
   ```
   load data resources/NoSQL/country-by-continent.json;
   load data resources/NoSQL/country-by-abbreviation.json;